What is an Administrative Tribunal?

-- Separate procedures are followed, which deviates from the rule of law.
+- Separate procedures are followed, which deviate from the rule of law.

-- Even though tribunals have the similar power of courts, they don’t enjoy the same amount of independence.
+- Even though tribunals have similar power to courts, they don’t enjoy the same amount of independence.

 - No statutory procedures are available as followed by subordinate and higher courts.